KitagawaPowa/az-vm-disk-encryption/README.md

 ## About this example

 * Clone this repository to your local machine.
 * Modify the final properties of the target environment by making changes in the contents of `terraform.tfvars`.
-Making changes there supercedes the default changes in `variable.tf`.
+Making changes there supercedes the default changes in `variables.tf`.
 * Make it your own

 ### Azure Security Credentials